-Used for tendonitis, rheumatism, arthritis and other muscular-skeletal injuries such as torn ligaments, injured tendons and supporting the repair of broken bones.
+Used for tendonitis, rheumatism, arthritis, and other muscular-skeletal injuries such as torn ligaments, injured tendons, and supporting the repair of broken bones.
 This herb is nutritive to the muscular system including the heart muscle where it acts as a gentle tonic.
 Due to Solomon’s Seal demulcent properties, it is also useful in dry inflamed conditions of the lungs and the digestive system.
-Solomon’s Seal has been used topically in cream for
+Polygonatum odoratum is mainly used for lung, sinus, and throat conditions.

 Convallamarin, convallarin, quercitol, gum, sugar, starch, pectin, and vitamin A.